gyselax/gyselalibxx/src/geometryRTheta/advection_field/README.md

 The PolarSplineFEMPoissonLikeSolver can return the solution $`\phi`$ of the PDE under two forms:
 * a Field of values of the solution on the mesh points of the grid;
-* a PolarSpline representation of the solution.
+* a PolarSplineMem representation of the solution.

 The AdvectionFieldFinder can handle as input the two forms.
 If a Field is given as input, it computes the spline representation (on the cross-product of two 1D bases) using a SplineBuilder2D.
 The spline representation is needed to compute the derivatives of the function $`\phi`$.
-If the PolarSpline representation is given as input, it can directly compute the derivatives of the function $`\phi`$.
+If the PolarSplineMem representation is given as input, it can directly compute the derivatives of the function $`\phi`$.

 Once the advection field computed, it is given as input to the BslAdvectionRP operator to advect the density $`\rho`$ function.
 The BslAdvectionRP operator can handle the advection with an advection field along $`(x,y)`$ and with an advection field along $`(r,\theta)`$.